tohagan/runtime-type-validation/docs/classes/_validator_.validator.md

 An higher-order validator that runs validators on specified fields of an object, and returns a new object with those fields.
-If `object` is called with no arguments, then the outer object part of the json is validated but not the contents, typing the result as a record where all keys have a value of type `unknown`.
+If `object` is called with no arguments, then the outer object part of the data is validated but not the contents, typing the result as a record where all keys have a value of type `unknown`.